 Prerequisites - Generate EC2 key pair

 In this step, you will generate an EC2 key pair for use in the Database Migration Workshop labs.

-Make sure you are in the right region
+Make sure you use your own AWS account and are in the right region (Tokyo: ap-notheast-1).